-Who will talk to my teen?
+Who will talk to my child?

 Your child will be talking to a Child Interview Specialist.
-The Interviewer is specially trained in evidence-based interviewing techniques that allow teens to talk about things that might have happened when there are concerns that a crime may have occurred.
-The interviews are meant to be youthfriendly in all ways - from the look of the interview room to the interviewer's efforts to match the talking pace of your child.
-Your teenager will never be forced to talk and is allowed to take breaks or end the interview at any time.
+The Interviewer is specially trained in evidence-based interviewing techniques that allow children to talk about what might have happened when there are concerns that a crime may have occurred.
+The interviews are meant to be child-friendly in all ways - from the look of the interview room to the interviewer's efforts to match the talking pace of your child.
+Your child will never be forced to talk and is allowed to take breaks or end the interview at any time.

-Feel free to share with the detective or advocate any information that you think the interviewer should have about your child, including any language delays or anxieties or fears about the interview.
+Feel free to share with the detective or advocate any information that you think the interviewer should have about your child, including any language delays or fears about the interview.